perico72/thingbomb/apps/www/src/content/blog/rewriting-my-entire-app.md

 ### Infrequent updates

 Unlike other frameworks, Solid lacks frequent updates and contributions.
-As of December 28, 2024, the last commit was a month ago.
+As of December 28, 2024, the last commit on `main` was over a month ago.
 While this isn't necessarily bad, Solid might not improve as rapidly as a more mature framework.

 ### Lack of a mature ecosystem